vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-automation/New-vRAUser.md

 New-vRAUser [-userId] <String> [-orgId] <String> [-serviceDefinitionId] <String> [-orgRole] <String> -serviceRole $serviceRole
 ```

-This example adds a user to VMware Aria Automation by userId and orgId and assisgnes the required orgRole and serviceRole.
+This example adds a user to VMware Aria Automation by userId and orgId and assigns the required orgRole and serviceRole.

 ## Parameters